GVonB/GVonB/README.md

 <br><br>
 📖 I love learning and exploring the evolving landscape of technology.
 I actively seek to expand my skill set to become a more well-rounded contributor to <b>open-source software</b>.
 <br><br>
 🎞️ Through my video editing hobby, I've created projects with hundreds of thousands of views.
-I'm currently focusing on learning to take advantage of <b>Blender</b> to create complex, dynamic 3d environments to enhance my storytelling capabilities.
+I'm currently focusing on motion graphic and video editing work to create appealing brand elements and dynamic visuals.
 <br><br>
 ✈️ I enjoy traveling and experiencing new cultures.
 I'm always pursuing knowledge of foreign languages to enhance this cultural immersion.